RedHatInsights/insights-core/docs/docs_guidelines.rst

    ``obj.get("filter string")`` method.
 This method will return a list of lines containing only "filter string".
 The ``in`` operator may also be used to test whether a particular string is in the ``lspci`` output.
-Other methods/operators are also supported, see the :py:class:`falafel.core.LogFileOutput` class for more information.
+Other methods/operators are also supported, see the :py:class:`insights.core.LogFileOutput` class for more information.

    Note:
        The examples in this module may be executed with the following command:

-       ``python -m falafel.mappers.lspci``
+       ``python -m insights.mappers.lspci``

    Examples:
        >>> lspci_content = '''